kirantembere/kalculate/README.md

 ﻿# kalculator
-This is the project created for learning popular web technologies.
+This is the project created for getting familiar with single page application and advanced javascript concepts.